October - March

 On day two you’ll head out on the Golden Circle.
 Sights on this route include Þingvellir National Park, Geysir hot spring, Gullfoss waterfall, and Kerið crater.
 You will also visit a local farm where you’ll get to taste home-made ice cream for FREE.
 Additionally, you will visit the Kerið crater and Faxi waterfall for a complete Golden Circle day.

 On days three and four you will explore the famous South Coast.
 This area of Iceland offers a plethora of beautiful sights that should be on any travelers bucket list.
 Sights on this route include Seljalandsfoss and Skógafoss waterfalls, and Reynisfjara black sand beach.
 You will also visit Skaftafell where you will go on a glacier hike and visit a blue ice cave.
+Please note that the minimum age for the glacier hike is 8 years of age.
 To top it all off, you’ll also visit the Jökulsárlón Glacier Lagoon and the Diamond beach.
-After four fun-filled days, you’ll be dropped off in Reykjavík at the end of day four.

 On each night on this 4 day tour, you’ll be able go out looking for the Northern Lights if conditions are good.
 Click “detailed itinerary” above for a more detailed description of sights visited on this tour.

 Pickup for this tour is in Reykjavík only.
 The tour departs from Reykjavík in the early morning on day 1 and arrives back in Reykjavík in the late afternoon/evening on day 4.

 We recommend that you book this tour for the day after your arrival, not on your arrival day.
 Due to the tours late arrival in Reykjavík on day 4, we would not recommend a same day departure from Iceland.

 There is no age limit, but please note that the minimum age for the included glacier hike is 8 years of age.
 Children younger than 8 years old can partake in all other activities on the tour.